How to stop feeling angry and getting over anger are essential parts of anger management.

 It can be really therapeutic to write down your feelings.
 And then throw the paper away along with your anger and resentment.
 It is a very effective technique when it comes to emptying ones mind.
 Throwing the paper or diary is a choice but getting all the bad thoughts out of your mind is important.
 It goes with out saying that no matter how dark or dangerous or frightening these thoughts are you should keep writing till you feel that you have said everything that you wanted to say.
 You will slowly see your mind and body calm.

 - Get help

 If you feel that getting over anger is too difficult for you to do alone, then contact a therapist or get an anger management work book that can help you understand your feelings and give you a plan of action for dealing with them.
+Anger has a lot of triggers but its origin is usually unknown hence it is very important that the root cause is dealt with.
 Clever people get help.
 They don’t battle on alone.

 Mental things that you can do:

 Make a list of things you are grateful for.
 Write them down or just keep them in your head.
 Think of positive things that have happened to you recently, like another car letting you in when traffic was heavy, a favour someone did, or a stranger that smiled at you.
 It is difficult to remain angry when you are feeling grateful.
 If you need some convincing, this is a good read about how gratitude can make you happier!

 This is a big one!
 And not always easy to do.
 Try to see a situation from another’s viewpoint.
 Everyone makes mistakes, gets frustrated, or gets distracted.
 Trying to think of why someone is rude or mad can really help you not resent them or get angry.
 Some reasons for bad behaviour could be: a loved one is ill, they had a big fight with their spouse, they just got fired, they are very sad about a loss, or they are just not thinking clearly.
 Forgive others and don’t forget to forgive yourself, too.